quantrancse/nettruyen-downloader/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-[Update_1] This tool is not working anymore.
-The raw requests to the image host have been blocked by the Cloudflare firewall.
-And I'm too lazy.
+[Update: 07-05-2021] This tool is working.

-[Update_2] I've found a Tampermonkey script that works on different manga sites: https://github.com/lelinhtinh/Userscript/tree/master/manga_comic_downloader
+[Other] I've found a Tampermonkey script that works on different manga sites: https://github.com/lelinhtinh/Userscript/tree/master/manga_comic_downloader

 Thanks to the author and use it by your own way.

 ---

-[NetTruyen.com](http://www.nettruyen.com) is a popular manga website with a lightweight and clear front-end, however, each manga has a different image size which causes it difficult to read and uncomfortable to resize the whole browser.
-So I want to create a tool to download a manga for reading offline and also learn some new skills about GUI for Python.

-**_Notes:_** _This tool is a personal standalone project, it does not have any related to [NetTruyen.com](http://www.nettruyen.com) administrators._
+**_Notes:_** _This tool is a personal standalone project, it does not have any related to [NetTruyen.com](http://www.nettruyenvip.com) administrators._

 ### Features
 * Show some information about manga and list of chapters.